deadkex/StrandedDeep_Waypoints/README.md

 - Saved Waypoints get loaded automatically

-*Not tested on the Epic version*
+Seems to work on the epic version.
 You are using this at your own risk

+#### Changelog
+- V1
+  - release
+- V2
+  - default hideallwaypoints setting is now false
+  - size of waypoints can now be adjusted
+  - waypoints automatically get saved after creating a new one

 ![Image](Screenshots/Screenshot1.PNG)
 ![Image](Screenshots/Screenshot2.PNG)